Stichting-CROW/ikob/README.md

 while the second method follows a manual installation approach.

 > [!IMPORTANT]
-> Before proceeding make sure Python is installed and available on your system.
+> Before proceeding make sure [Python](https://www.python.org/) is installed
-> To install and run properly IKOB requires your system to have at least Python
+> and available on your system.
+To install and run IKOB requires your system
-> version 3.12.
+> to have at least Python 3.12.

+> [!WARNING]
+> There is a known issue when working with Python 3.13.0 (see
+> [#74](https://github.com/Stichting-CROW/ikob/issues/74)) and Python 3.12.x is
+> recommended for the meantime.

 ### Using helper scripts